rajputmukesh748/white_shark/README.md

 Hello Friends </br>
 Mostly new developers not used a proper runtime permission and not handle it.Overcome this issue create a new library is Permission library.
-You can just create a valiable for permission class and override a permssion response handle and in onRequestPermissionsResult overide method call a {permission_class_variable}.onRequestPermissionsResult.
+You can just create a variable for permission class and override a permission response handle and in onRequestPermissionsResult override method call a {permission_class_variable}.onRequestPermissionsResult.

 You can see all error and permissions are handled in grant permission or reject permissions.
 <b><h1>Source Code</h1></b>